 - You need to constantly manage everything from hosting to security plugins and maintenance to backups.

-WooCommerce vs Shopify: Which Is Right for Me?
+WooCommerce vs Shopify: Which Is Right for Your Business?

-When you compare Shopify vs WooCommerce, the freedom to customize that WooCommerce offers comes at a price.
+When you compare these two eCommerce platforms, the freedom to customize that WooCommerce offers comes at a price.
 It's essential to know how to handle the technical side of your site and how to keep it safe.

 If you're starting with no coding knowledge and don't want to consider things like web hosting and hosting provider details, then Shopify is a good choice.
 If you want more freedom to experiment with your site and already like using WordPress, go for WooCommerce.